mc-wiki/minecraft-mod-heywiki/README.md

 # Hey Wiki

-Hey Wiki is a Fabric Minecraft mod that allows you to press H (customizable) to open the [Minecraft Wiki](https://minecraft.wiki/) page of the block/item/entity you're aiming at.
+Hey Wiki is an official Fabric/NeoForge Minecraft mod by [the Minecraft Wiki](https://minecraft.wiki) that allows you to press H (customizable) to open the Minecraft Wiki page of the block/item/entity you're aiming at.

 ## Features